treeverse/lakeFS/docs/reference/garbage-collection.md

 For Spark 3.0.1: \
 http://treeverse-clients-us-east.s3-website-us-east-1.amazonaws.com/lakefs-spark-client-301/${CLIENT_VERSION}/lakefs-spark-client-301-assembly-${CLIENT_VERSION}.jar

-`CLIENT_VERSION`s for Spark 2.4.7 can be found [here](https://mvnrepository.com/artifact/io.lakefs/lakefs-spark-client-247), and for Spark 3.0.1 they can be found [here](https://mvnrepository.com/artifact/io.lakefs/lakefs-spark-client-301).
+`CLIENT_VERSION`s for Spark 2.4.7 can be found [here](https://mvnrepository.com/artifact/io.lakefs/lakefs-spark-client-247){: .button-clickable}, and for Spark 3.0.1 they can be found [here](https://mvnrepository.com/artifact/io.lakefs/lakefs-spark-client-301){: .button-clickable}.

 Second, you should specify the Uber-jar path instead of `<APPLICATION-JAR-PATH>` and run the following command to make the garbage collector start running: